frida/frida-website/_posts/2018-04-28-frida-10-8-released.markdown

 children.
 Processes will remain suspended and part of that list until they're resumed by you, or eventually killed.

 So that's the theory.
-Let's have a look at a practical example, using Frida's Python bindings:
+Let's have a look at a practical [example][], using Frida's Python bindings:

 {% highlight python %}
 from __future__ import print_function